 Pool funds may only be used to provide services to children/youth and their families who are eligible for services as set forth in the Code of Virginia § 2.2-5212.
 Eligibility for CSA funding is defined by Code and governed locally by the Community Policy and Management Team (CPMT) policies and procedures.
 Further information on the eligible CSA population can be found in Section 4.1 (Eligible Populations) of the CSA Policy Manual.

 Pursuant to SEC policy, the special education mandate cited in § 2.2-5211, B1 may be utilized to fund non-residential services in the home and community for a student with a disability when the needs associated with his/her disability extend beyond the school setting and threaten the student’s ability to be maintained in the home, community, or school setting (i.e. Wrap Around Services).
 The state share appropriation to be allocated to localities providing Wrap-Around Services for Students with Disabilities is allocated at an amount not to exceed $2.2M for the fiscal year as stipulated in the state’s Appropriation Act (2025 Acts of Assembly, Chapter 725, Item 268, B1.f.).
 Only localities with approved allocations by the state office will have expenditures in this reporting category.
-Those localities, along with the amount of their allocations, can be identified by viewing their respective CSA Transaction History Reports, which can be accessed through the CSA websitevia the following link: Pool Transactions.
+Those localities, along with the amount of their allocations, can be identified by viewing their respective CSA Transaction History Reports.

 All youth and families eligible for the CSA-funded treatment services are required to be assessed by the Family Assessment and Planning Team (FAPT) or an approved collaborative, multidisciplinary team process and shall consider the criteria set out in subdivisions A 1 and A2 of § 2.2-5212.
 Except for cases involving only the payment of foster care maintenance that shall be at the discretion of the local community policy and management team, cases for which service plans are developed outside of this family assessment and planning team process or approved collaborative, multidisciplinary team process shall not be eligible for State pool funds.
 Code of Virginia §2.2-5209.
 IEP services (private school placements) may be exempt from the FAPT process, unless required by local policy (Section 3.2.2 of the CSA Policy Manual).